superboySB/Awesome-Mobile-Crowdsensing/README.md

 ```sh
 python train_rl_policy.py
 ```
-Run the trained RL policy
+[Developing] Run the trained RL policy
 ```sh
 python run_rl_policy.py
 ```
 Note that our drl-framework is based on [warp-drive](https://github.com/salesforce/warp-drive), an extremely fast end-to-end MARL architecture on GPUs.

-[Optional] Do auto-scaling, and drl-framework will automatically determine the best block size and training batch size to use.
+[Developing] Do auto-scaling, and drl-framework will automatically determine the best block size and training batch size to use.
 It will also determine the number of available GPUs and perform training on all the GPUs.
 ```sh
 python warp_drive/trainer_pytorch.py --env tag_continuous --auto_scale
 ```